Cadet branch

-A cadet branch consists of the male-line descendants of a monarch's, ruler's or patriarch's younger sons (cadets).
+A cadet branch or branch family consists of the male-line descendants of a monarch's, ruler's or patriarch's younger sons (cadets).
 In the ruling dynasties and noble families of much of Europe and Asia, the family's major assets (realm, titles, fiefs, properties, lands and income) have historically been passed from the father to his firstborn son in what is known as primogeniture; younger sons, the cadets, generally inherited less wealth and authority (such as a small appanage) to pass on to future generations of their descendants.

-In families and cultures in which that was not the custom or law, such as the feudal Holy Roman Empire, the equal distribution of the family's holdings among male members was eventually apt to so fragment the inheritance as to render it too small to sustain the descendants at the socio-economic level of their forefather—and indeed, too small to efficiently manage or effectively defend.
+In families and cultures in which that was not the custom or law, such as the feudal Holy Roman Empire, the equal distribution of the family's holdings among male members would often eventually fragment the inheritance, rendering it too small to sustain the descendants at the socio-economic level of their ancestors, and too small to efficiently manage or effectively defend.
 Moreover, brothers and their descendants sometimes quarreled over their allocations, or even became estranged.
 While agnatic primogeniture became a common way of keeping the family's wealth intact and reducing familial disputes, it did so at the expense of younger sons and their descendants.
 Both before and after a state legal default of inheritance by primogeniture, younger brothers sometimes vied with older brothers to be chosen as their father's heir or, after the choice was made, sought to usurp the elder's birthright.

 Status

 In such cases, primary responsibility for promoting the family's prestige, aggrandizement, and fortune, fell upon the senior branch for future generations.
 A cadet, having less means, was not expected to produce a family.
 If a cadet chose to raise a family, its members were expected to maintain the family's social status by avoiding derogation (embarrassment), but could more easily pursue endeavors considered too demeaning or too risky for the senior branch—for example, emigration to another sovereign's realm, or to a colony; engagement in commerce, or in a profession such as law, religion, academia, military service or government office.

 Some cadet branches came, eventually, to inherit crown of the senior line.
-For example, the Bourbon Counts of Vendôme mounted the throne of France (after civil war) in 1593; the House of Savoy-Carignan succeeded to the kingdoms of Sardinia (1831) and Italy (1861); the Counts Palatine of Zweibrücken obtained the Palatine Electorate of the Rhine (1799) and the Kingdom of Bavaria (1806); and a deposed Duke of Nassau was restored to sovereignty in the Grand Duchy of Luxembourg (1890).
+For example, the Bourbon Counts of Vendôme mounted the throne of France (after civil war) in 1593; the House of Savoy-Carignano succeeded to the kingdoms of Sardinia (1831) and Italy (1861); the Counts Palatine of Zweibrücken obtained the Palatine Electorate of the Rhine (1799) and the Kingdom of Bavaria (1806); and a deposed Duke of Nassau was restored to sovereignty in the Grand Duchy of Luxembourg (1890).

 In other cases, a junior branch came to eclipse more senior lines in rank and power, e.g. the Electors and Kings of Saxony who were a younger branch of the House of Wettin than the Grand Dukes of Saxe-Weimar.